AdamRobinsonSE/accelerated-results-cookbook/README.md

 What is coming? - This is a long and ever growing list.
 Below isn't everything as I am always thinking of ideas for improvement, but as of now I am comfortable releasing this.
 If nothing else, it serves as functional cookbook for an individual.

-1. Add a feed page, where users can see other recipes added by others.
-They'll be able to favorite them to easy viewing later.
-2. Add ability to add multiple grocery items at once, and also be able to edit the list.
+1. Add ability to add multiple grocery items at once
+2. Add ability to edit grocery list instead of just delete
 3. Add a boolean value to the groceries modal that will flip items from complete or not to eliminate some client side JS code.
+4. Add ability to delete favorites
 4. Fix some responsive queries on the edit modal.
 5. Add calories per serving and a way to track your calories
 6. Add a meal planning function where users can place recipes into timeslots/days and choose serving amount